Students and alumni can attend a wide range of presentations, workshops, and recruiting events to enhance their career development.

 We offer over 30 career programs every academic year.
 These programs help build skills and knowledge to prepare students and alumni for the professional world.
 Topics include resume building, portfolio development, interview strategies, networking, freelancing, and much more!
 Additionally, we also put on multiple recruiting events each year that connect students with employers and professionals.
 Explore the calendar below to learn more about upcoming events, and students can also check their RISD email for weekly updates from us about career programs.

-Spring Career Programs
+Fall Career Programs

-US VISA OPTIONS FOR ARTISTS & PROFESSIONAL WORKERS
+U.S. VISA OPTIONS FOR ARTISTS & PROFESSIONALS

-Thursday, February 20, 2025 / Live Virtual Event / 7:00 PM ET
+Thursday, October 9, 2025 / Live Virtual Event / 7:00 PM ET

 STUDENT RSVP